axmanmuscle/axmanmuscle.github.io/_posts/2023-05-15-trueskill-pt-2.md

 The performance of all players on a team now get _added_ into a team performance value.
 "But Alex," you ask, "how do we add two things that are random variables?"
 That's an excellent question.
 In general, a random variable is associated with a function called its _probability distribution function_ (or pdf).
 The distribution of the sum of random variables is governed by the _convolution_ of their pdfs.

 In this case, our assumption that all variables so far have a Gaussian distribution pays dividends.
 The convolution of Gaussian pdfs stays a Gaussian.
 I may add a proof of this to a probability post here, but we're getting a bit far afield from the task at hand.
 Suffice it to say that this distribution stays Gaussian (with a relatively easy formula).
 This is best illustrated by the middle team of the above picture --- note how the third layer has a label that says $\mathbb{I}(t_2 = p_2 + p_3)$.
+This is probability speak for an _indicator variable_, but all that it's really saying is that the variable of the node $t_2$ is exactly the sum of $p_2$ and $p_3$.

+Our assumption up until now has been that all of these variables are Gaussians.
+Luckily the sum of Gaussians is also Gaussian, so we haven't violated that assumption (yet!).

+### Team Difference Node
+Now we get to the difference between teams -- basically, which team won (or, in the case of a game with multiple teams per match, what order did the teams place in).
+Each node here has two inputs (the two teams) and one output (the difference of the two teams distributions).

+Things get kind of funky here.
+This system is designed for games that allow ties --- chess, for example.
+The way to think about this in a Bayesian context is that a game is a tie (or two teams are tied) if the _difference in their distributions is less than some small number_ $\varepsilon$.
+A difference greater than $\varepsilon$ then corresponds to a "clean win" (or a team clearly placing above another).
+This is what the output of the team difference node and the very bottom level of the factor graph signify.

+This complicates things now.
+The difference of two Gaussian distributions, in general, is _not_ Gaussian.
+This becomes the hardest part of the factor graph to deal with since the marginal distributions are now non-analytical.

 #### Outline
 __Okay, here's the outline of the rest of the posts:__